C.H. Becksvoort, Furniture-Maker

 - Bad Axe saw sharpening rates $15 nominal fee

-- Highly-figured 19th-century patterned cherry handles, also available in other species
+- Highly-figured 19th-century patterned hickory handles, also available in cherry, walnut, maple & mesquite.

-- Flush-face slotted or split-nuts sawbolts/nuts in three alloys and four finishes with a 13/16" deep-dish decorative medallion
+- Flush-face slotted sawbolts/nuts in three alloys and four finishes with a 13/16" deep-dish decorative medallion

 - Firearms-quality hot-blued finish on traditionally-folded steel back

-- Optional black nickel carbon steel, brass, copper and bronze backs
+- Optional black or bright nickel carbon steel, brass, copper-plated and bronze saw backs

 - Premium-grade Swedish Spring Steel, RC50-52

-Learn more about my material choices and rationale.
+Learn more about my material choices and saw design rationale.

 Other Top Selling Bad Axe Tools: